kanakx/ems-api-microservices/README.md

 Due to university reasons I had to develop the same architecture in monolith [here](https://github.com/kanakx/ems-api-spring.git).

-## Microservices
+## Backend microservices

-1. **API Gateway**: Serves as the central entry point for the EMS, routing requests to the appropriate microservices through authentication filter.
+- **API Gateway**: Serves as the central entry point for the EMS, routing requests to the appropriate microservices through authentication filter.

-2. **Auth Service**: Manages user authentication and authorization using JWT tokens.
+- **Auth Service**: Manages user authentication and authorization using JWT tokens.

-3. **Data Service**: Handles the storage, processing, and retrieval of business data.
+- **Data Service**: Handles the storage, processing, and retrieval of business data.

+## Frontend

-4. **React Frontend**: Provides the user interface for event browsing, login, registration, and administration.
+[**React Frontend**](https://github.com/kanakx/ems-react.git): Provides the user interface for event browsing, login, registration, and administration.

-# Technologies and tools
+## Technologies and tools

 - Spring Boot
 - Spring Security